The Shipwreck That Couldn't Stop a Promise — Modern Paraphrase | fresh.bible

 And every single person — all 276 — made it safely to land.

 Not a hair lost.
 Exactly as Paul said.
-Exactly as the angel promised.
+Exactly as the promised.
 The ship was gone.
 The cargo was gone.
 The wheat, the tackle, the anchors — all at the bottom of the sea.
 But every person survived.
-God's promise wasn't that the journey would be comfortable.
+God's wasn't that the journey would be comfortable.
 It wasn't that nothing would go wrong.
 It was that everyone would make it through.
 And they did.
 Sometimes that's exactly what looks like — not avoiding the wreck, but walking out of it on the other side.